 Renton, WA 98059

-- Introduction of Bylaw Changes to Article 5 & 6
+- vote on Bylaw Changes to Article 5 & 6

 Get meeting notices and agendas Subscribe to the FCUAC email service to be notified each month of the upcoming agenda.

 CARE Monthly Meeting - August 25th, 6-8pm At Lord of Life Lutheran Church.

 Green River Community College holds natural resources class in May Valley more…

 Four Creeks UAC has recently been participating in the renewal of a community partnership agreement originally established in 2008.
 The Memo of Understanding, that includes Four Creeks UAC, King County Department of Natural Resources and Parks, and two local community groups covers Tributary 291, Coalfield Park, and 164th Ave SE.
 More…